senzing-garage/sz-sdk-java/Migration.md

 ## Redo Processing

 Processing redo records has been simplified as well.
 In version 3.x, there were four (4) functions on the `G2Engine` interface whereby a redo record could be processed with two of them producing "info" responses and two of them producing no response.
 These were:

 - `G2Engine.process(String)`
 - `G2Engine.process(String, StringBuffer)`
 - `G2Engine.processRedoRecord(StringBuffer)`
 - `G2Engine.processRedoRecordWithInfo(long, StringBuffer, StringBuffer)`

-The `processRedoRecord()` functions were confusing beause they took a `StringBuffer` parameter for the redo record itself rather than `String`.
+The `processRedoRecord()` functions were confusing because they took a `StringBuffer` parameter for the redo record itself rather than `String`.
 As such, the `process(String)` function was typically used **or** the inconsistently named `process(String,StringBuffer)` function if an "info" response was required (other such functions in the 3.x SDK would have been named with the `WithInfo` suffix).